 Babies catch on to this sign rather quickly.

 However, the drawback is that this sign is usually taught around food.

-Therefore, your baby may end up signing “more” anytime she is hungry.
-This will not get rid of your or her frustration.
+Therefore, your baby may end up signing “more” anytime they are hungry.
+This will not get rid of your or their frustration.

 I also avoid the sign for “please” as a first sign for the same reason.

 “More” and “please” are very abstract words and they are meant to be accompanied with other more descriptive words.